The logo of Wynncraft's main mod

 We’re ready to create the foundation for your Wynn instance!
 The first step is to create your instance.

-We will be using the Adrenaline modpack as the basis for this install, centred on the version Wynncraft is currently running
+We will be using the Additive modpack as the basis for this install, centred on the version Wynncraft is currently running.

 Modding your instance